kumuluz/kumuluzee-health/README.md

 ### @Health annotation

 To implement health checks using `@Health` annotation, we have to implement a CDI bean class, which implements the `HealthCheck` interface.
-Such health checks are auto antically discoverd and registered to the `HealthRegistry`.
+Such health checks are automatically discovered and registered to the `HealthRegistry`.

 Shown below is an example of a CDI bean health check using `@Health` annotation: